Article The current location: Home > measure method of contact angle meter > Calculation of surface free energy (SFE) from contact angle results

 Combining this with the Young equation Eqn.1.2, we get an equation of the form:

-The spreading pressure term, , can be assumed to be zero only for the system where high energy liquids are brought in contact with low energy solids.
+The spreading pressure term, surface free energy of solid by contact angle measurment , can be assumed to be zero only for the system where high energy liquids are brought in contact with low energy solids.
 The basic reason for this assumption is that all theoretical and experimental evidence predicts that adsorption of high-energy materials cannot reduce the surface energy of a low energy material.
 For example, adsorbing water never reduces the surface tension of a liquid hydrocarbon.

-The fact that a given liquid has a contact angle greater than 0° on a given low energy solid asserts that the liquid possesses a higher energy and therefore should be zero.
+The fact that a given liquid has a contact angle greater than 0° on a given low energy solid asserts that the liquid possesses a higher energy and therefore surface free energy of solid by contact angle measurment should be zero.
 This holds true only for the solids interacting by dispersion forces only.
-It does not apply for the high-energy solids such as metals, graphite; water does not wet these solids but it does absorb and produce appreciable .
+It does not apply for the high-energy solids such as metals, graphite; water does not wet these solids but it does absorb and produce appreciablesurface free energy of solid by contact angle measurment .

 Based on just the thermodynamic point of view there are some objections on the usage of geometric mean to combine the dispersion force contribution of the two phases to arrive at the interfacial energy.
 Lyklema [77] put forward two reservations -whether it is thermodynamically allowable to split the interfacial tensions in components and secondly, if geometric mean is the most appropriate mathematical form to combine them?
 The first objection stems from the fact that the interfacial tensions are Helmholtz energies, whereas Fowkes _Eq.
 1.48 approach treats them as energies.
 The entropy contributions are totally neglected and when entropy contributions are combined, they do not follow the geometric mean law but go with the logarithm of the composition.